Road signs in the United Kingdom: 1960s reforms

-Anderson Committee
+1957-1962: Anderson Committee

 In 1957, a government committee was formed to design signs for the new motorway network.
 A system was needed that could be easily read at high speed.
 Colin Anderson, chairman of P&O, was appointed chairman; T. G. Usborne, of the Ministry of Transport, had charge of proceedings.
 Two graphic designers were commissioned to design the system of signage: Jock Kinneir and his assistant (and later business partner) Margaret Calvert.
 The new signs were first used on the Preston bypass in 1958.
+These were the signs allocated to motorways by the Anderson Committee in 1962.
+These would later be replaced in 1975.

-Worboys Committee
+1963: Worboys Committee

 The UK government formed another committee in 1963 to review signage on all British roads.
 It was chaired by Sir Walter Worboys of Imperial Chemical Industries.
 The result was a document that defined traffic signing in Britain, the Traffic Signs Regulations and General Directions (TSRGD).
 It was first introduced on 1 January 1965 but has been updated many times since.
 It is comparable with the Manual on Uniform Traffic Control Devices in the United States.
 The TSRGD is a Statutory Instrument that prescribes the sign faces and permitted variants that may be used on UK roads.

 The TSRGD is supported by the Traffic Signs Manual (TSM), which consists of eight separately-published chapters which provide "the codes to be followed in the use, siting, and illumination of signs both on all-purpose roads and motorways.
 It also covers temporary signs for use in connection with road works, in an emergency by the police, and temporary route signing by motoring organisations and highway authorities."